Explore health content from A to Z.

 I need information about...

-Narrowing or blockage of the renal artery (the main blood vessel that supplies the kidneys) can cause severely high blood pressure or problems with kidney function.
+The renal artery is the main blood vessel that supplies the kidneys.
+A renal artery that is narrowed or blocked can cause severely high blood pressure or problems with how the kidneys work.
 Angioplasty is a procedure that uses a small balloon to widen the passage through a blood vessel.
 A stent is a small metal mesh tube put into a blood vessel to help hold it open.
-Renal angioplasty and stenting can help improve blood flow to the kidney and relieve problems.
+Renal angioplasty and stenting can help make blood flow to the kidney better and ease problems.
 The procedure is often done by a specially trained doctor called an interventional radiologist.

 You'll change into a hospital gown and lie on an X-ray table.
-An IV (intravenous) line is started to give you fluids and medications.
-You may be given medication through the IV to help you relax.
+An IV (intravenous) line is started.
+This is to give you fluids and medicines.
+You may be given medicine through the IV to help you relax.

-The skin at the insertion site (usually at the groin) is numbed with local anesthetic.
-Then, a needle with a thin guide wire is inserted through the skin into the blood vessel.
-A catheter (thin, flexible tube) is placed over the guide wire into the blood vessel.
+Medicine will be put on the skin at the insertion site (usually at the groin) to numb it.
+Then a needle with a thin guide wire is put through the skin into the blood vessel.
+A thin, flexible tube (catheter) is placed over the guide wire into the blood vessel.

 Contrast medium is injected into the blood vessel.
-Using X-ray images as a guide, the radiologist moves the catheter through the blood vessels to the kidney.
+The radiologist uses X-ray images as a guide.
+He or she moves the catheter through the blood vessels to the kidney.

-When the catheter reaches the narrowed or blocked area, a special balloon attached to the catheter is inflated.
+When the catheter reaches the narrowed or blocked area, the radiologist inflates a special balloon attached to the catheter.
 This widens the artery (angioplasty).
 This part of the procedure may be done more than once with balloons of different sizes.

-To hold the blood vessel open, a stent may be inserted.
+A stent may be put in to hold the blood vessel open.
 To do this, a catheter with a stent attached is threaded over the guide wire.
-When the stent reaches the narrowed area, it is opened.
-The stent stays in the artery and the catheters and balloons are removed.
+The stent is opened when it reaches the narrowed area.
+The stent stays in the artery.
+The catheters and balloons are taken out.

 When the procedure is done, pressure is put on the insertion site for 15 minutes to stop bleeding.